pkardas/notes/books/head-first-design-patterns.md

 How can I make every part of my design follow the Open-Closed Principle?
 Usually you can't.
 Making OO design flexible and open to extension without modifying existing code takes time and effort.

 Applying the Open-Closed principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code.

+The Decorator Pattern:

+> Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+The decorator adds its own behaviour before and / or after delegating to the object it decorates to do the rest fo the job.

+Just because we are subclassing, it doesn't mean we use inheritance.
+Sometimes we are subclassing in order to have the correct type, not to inherit the behaviour.
+We can acquire new behaviour not by inheriting it from a superclass, but by composing objects together.

+Decorators are typically created using other patterns like Factory and Builder.